tomjaguarpaw/blog.poisson.chat/posts/2017-03-04-splittable-generators.rst

   http://hackage.haskell.org/package/MonadRandom

-Here is a simplified verion.
+Here is a simplified version.
 It consists of a single method to get a random integer.
 More randomness can be obtained by just calling this multiple times.

 \begin{code}